myelintek/documentation/administration/account.rst

     On deleting a remotely authenticated user:

     #) Its access to the MLSteam system and to the projects will be removed.
-    #) All the artifacts (such as projects, labs, and pipelines) owned by that users will be deleted.
+    #) All the artifacts (such as projects, labs, and pipelines) owned by that user will be deleted.